-Over the past few months I’ve been in contact with a lot of other travel nurses via social media and most of them are from the US!
-It’s been really cool comparing the differences between travel nursing in Canada vs the United States so I figured maybe other people would be interested in it too!
+Over the past few months, I’ve been in contact with a lot of other travel nurses via social media, and most of them are from the US!
+It’s been really cool comparing the differences between travel nursing in Canada vs. the United States, so I figured maybe other people would be interested in it too!

 The Healthcare System

 Now let’s move on to the nursing aspect of it.
-Similar to US state to state licensing, Canadian nurses have to apply for licensing in each separate province.
-If you want to work in British Columbia, you have to pay for and apply for licensing with them and you cannot work in any other province.
+Similar to US state-to-state licensing, Canadian nurses have to apply for licensing in each separate province.
+If you want to work in British Columbia, you have to pay for and apply for licensing with them, and you cannot work in any other province.
 I know this is similar to the US except for compact state licensing.
 Some states will let you work in them if you have a compact license from one of the other states.

 Nurses in Canada write the NCLEX as well.
-This started in 2015, the year before I graduated, and now we can go to any province or state and we don’t have to write any extra exams!
-We write the American based exam and they provide us with the Canadian lab values.
-There are a couple of things that are on the exam that are a bit foreign to us but we just make sure we review this while studying!
+This started in 2015, the year before I graduated, and now we can go to any province or state, and we don’t have to write any extra exams!
+We write the American-based exam, and they provide us with the Canadian lab values.
+There are a couple of things that are on the exam that are a bit foreign to us, but we just make sure we review this while studying!

-Hierarchy of nursing in Canada
+Hierarchy of Nursing in Canada

 For example, the hierarchy of nursing is a little different up here.
 We have Registered Nurses (RNs), Registered/Licensed Practical Nurses (RPNs/LPNs), and Personal Support Workers (PSWs)/ Health Care Aids (HCAs).
-The scope of practice for RNs is wide-we can do everything and if we can’t a doctor would be the next step up.
+The scope of practice for RNs is wide-we can do everything, and if we can’t, a doctor would be the next step up.
 We go to university for 4 years and get a Bachelor of Science in Nursing degree.
-In some provinces, laws recently passed so that RNs can actually prescribe medications.
+In some provinces, laws were recently passed so RNs can actually prescribe medications.
 RPNs or LPNs have a smaller scope of practice which differs from province to province.
 They go to a college or technical college for usually only two years.

-In Ontario where I’m from, they can do everything except have patients with central lines, epidurals, telemetry, or if they are a very unstable patient but this does differ from facility to facility.
-In Alberta where I recently worked it was similar but LPNs couldn’t spike bags of blood for transfusions or bladder scan patients for example.
+In Ontario, where I’m from, they can do everything except have patients with central lines, epidurals, telemetry, or if they are a very unstable patient, but this does differ from facility to facility.
+In Alberta, where I recently worked, it was similar, but LPNs couldn’t spike bags of blood for transfusions or bladder scan patients, for example.
 It depends on each provinces’ governing body of nurses and their regulations.
 As a travel nurse, make sure you know the scope of practice for the province you’re working in!
-We have PSWs who mostly work in long term care.
-In Alberta there were HCAs who would help with washes, transfers, stocking carts etc.
+We have PSWs who mostly work in long-term care.
+In Alberta, there were HCAs who would help with washes, transfers, stocking carts, etc.

 One big difference that I have noticed about travel nursing in Canada is that we do much shorter contracts.
-In the US, the standard is 13 week contracts.
+In the US, the standard is 13-week contracts.
 Here in Canada, we can do much shorter contracts.
-I’ve done 5, 6 and 8 week contracts so far.
-I know people who have even done 2 week contracts!
+I’ve done 5, 6, and 8-week contracts so far.
+I know people who have even done 2-week contracts!
 I guess this is much easier for us to do because we do not have to find our own housing.

 Housing is provided for us on each assignment, even if it means living in a hotel during our contract.
 All of our travel costs to and from the assignment location are covered as well!
 I’m sure you could request a housing stipend if you wanted to find your own housing, but I don’t really feel like that is necessary.
 I’ve stayed in a house with 6 other travel nurses and in a house with a couple that rents out rooms.
 My next contract, the hospital uses college dorm rooms to house their travel nurses!
 It’s whatever the hospital decides.

 One other big difference that I have noticed is the abundance of agencies and recruiters in the States.
 We have two in Canada- Solutions Staffing and Select Medical Connections.
 If there are others, I have never heard of them (sorry)!
-I am employed by both agencies and there are plenty of contracts with both, mostly critical care nursing.
+I am employed by both agencies, and there are plenty of contracts with both, mostly critical care nursing.
 In the states, the amount of agencies is overwhelming.
 I have no idea where I would even start to choose one!

 The wages for travel nurses average around $45-55 an hour.
 The more isolated the community, the more you make.
 It can also increase if you have a specialty and more experience.
 In Ontario, staff nurses start at around $31 an hour.
-And increase with years of experience so the increase in pay is well worth it to become a travel nurse!
+And increase with years of experience, so the increase in pay is well worth it to become a travel nurse!

 Have you ever thought of travel nursing in Canada!?
-If you have questions or comments I would love to hear from you!
+If you have questions or comments, I would love to hear from you!
 Message me on Instagram @thetalesof.hales.